 Expert Advice: Gravel walkways are best suited to low-traffic areas and flat ground, where the gravel won't migrate downhill.

 9 of 20

 Place large stones single file along both edges.
 Choose stones matching in size and color for a sleek look, or choose rocks of mixed types and sizes for a more natural vibe.
 These serve both a decorative and practical purpose, as they mark out the path and prevent gravel from scattering.

 Unroll landscape fabric and cut it a few inches wider than the excavated area.
 Underlaying the gravel with porous landscaping fabric ensures that the walkway will stay weed-free and mud-free.
 Use landscape pins (these are metal pins that resemble oversized staples) to secure the fabric, or it may shift over time.

 Step 4: Fill In Gravel

-Tuck the fabric edges under the walkway stones.
+In addition to the pins, tuck the fabric edges under the walkway stones.
+Both will help keep the fabric secured.
 Fill the walkway with gravel and smooth.
-Then the rustic garden path is ready to be used.
+Now your rustic garden path is ready to be used!

 12 of 20

 All you need to install concrete walkway pavers is a firm, smooth base of sand and some sweat equity.
 Held in by sturdy edging, concrete pavers are easy to install and offer many of the virtues of concrete.
 Establish the width of the path by laying out a row of pavers.
 Choose a layout that requires minimal cutting.
 Your path should be at least 3 feet wide.
 Keep the path at least 2 feet away from trees, large bushes, and hedges.